top of page

 The Gliss anglais

-Designed and made by Henry Dagg, the gliss anglais is a de/reconstruction the cor anglais.
+Designed and made by Henry Dagg, the gliss anglais is a de/reconstruction of the cor anglais.
 This injects instability and precarity into the new instrument’s response to gesture, breath and touch.
 It frees me from the oboe’s restrictive keywork and extends the sonic landscape available to me.

 My writing on the thinking behind and development of this instrument is published by The Orpheus Instituut.
 Read it here; Instrument de/reconstruction as a feminist practice.